 World Views and Religious Studies

-In Worldviews we want instil a curiosity of the world into every student, developing them into critical thinkers who can confidently question the world they live in.
-The aim of Worldviews is to give students the opportunity to learn about different cultures, perspectives and philosophies from around the world at present and in the past.
+In Worldviews we aim to instil a curiosity of the world into every student, developing them into critical thinkers who can confidently question the world they live in.
+The aim of Worldviews is to give students the opportunity to learn about different cultures, perspectives and philosophies from around the world at present and in the past, which supports the development of students cultural competency and capital.
 Understanding how worldviews can influence peoples’ actions and behaviour can enable students to reflect on the impact they can have on the society around them.
-Worldviews is about equipping students with the knowledge and skill for life in the 21st Century.
+Worldviews is about equipping students with the knowledge, skills and appreciation for life in the 21st Century.

 |Learning hours per week||1||1||1||2|